growthtools/go-drip/README.md

 ```

 Drip will not add any custom fields even if only one key is malformed.
 This
-feature tries to guard you against that and helps avoid users (you)
+feature tries to guard you against that and helps avoid re-implementing the
-implementing the same transformations.
-I'm happy to accept or add additional
+same transformations.
+I'm happy to accept or add additional transformations, if
-transformations, if you'd benefit from them.
+you'd benefit from them.